NataliItaly/rsschool-cv/cv.md

 ### About Me

-I am a curiouse and motivated person, apassionated of Web Development.
+I am a curious and motivated person with a passion for web development.

-My strengths are:
+My strengths include:

-- flexible by nature and can quickly adapt to changing situations, quickly find a common language with people.
+-Being naturally flexible and able to quickly adapt to changing situations; I easily find common ground with people.
-- meticulous and attentive to details.
+-Meticulous and detail-oriented.
-- persistent and diligent, capable dedicate hours and hours to resolve a task.
+-Persistent and diligent, capable of dedicating hours to solving a task.

 ### Skills